timschneiderxyz/fyWin/README.md

 - Disable feedback experience and telemetry
 - Disable defender cloud
 - Disable fast startup
-- Disable the lock screen
+- Disable lock screen
+- Disable mouse acceleration
-- Cleanup taskbar (hide search, cortana and Taskview and use small icons)
+- Cleanup taskbar (hide search, cortana and Taskview)
 - Set 'This PC' as Explorer start view
 - Disable recently and frequently used in Explorer
 - Show hidden folders/files in Explorer
 - Remove the '3D Objects' folder
 - Remove these entries from the context menu:
-  - 'Edit With Photos'
+  - "Edit With Photos"
-  - 'Create A New Video'
+  - "Create A New Video"
-  - 'Edit with Paint 3D'
+  - "Edit with Paint 3D"
-  - 'Share'
+  - "Share"
-  - 'Include in Library'
+  - "Include in Library"
-  - 'Restore to previous Versions'
+  - "Restore to previous Versions"
 - Disable Edge shortcut creation after a Windows update

----

 ## Donations